 Port Seattle's cruise passenger shipping business started in 1999 and is currently ranked 1st among all US West Coast homeports (departure seaports).
 Each homeported ship's visit generates USD 2,5-2,7 million for Washington State's economy, with annual regional revenue around USD 0,5 billion.
 City's best-known landmark is The Space Needle - 184-m (604-ft) tall observation tower in downtown Seattle, with 6 floors (top floor heigth 158 m / 518 ft) and 3 lifts.

-Currently, port's cruise business generates over 3600 jobs and annually USD 441 million revenue and USD 17,2 million in local and state taxes.
-Each Seattle-homeported cruise ship call generates over USD 2,5 million for the local economy.
+Currently, port's cruise shipping business generates 5300+ jobs and annually USD 441 million aaa revenue (~USD 900 million total economic activities) plus USD 17,2 million in local and state taxes.
+Each Seattle-homeported cruise liner call generates USD 2,5+ million for the local economy.

 Seattle cruise port